Chapter 8:

 Genie bellowed with laughter.
 "Come on.
 It's not that scary.
 Besides, you've already visited the place that time you landed on my brother's lap.
 Your ballsy entrance I approve."
 He gave Kairo a thumbs up.

-He gulped and heart raced when he looked down and saw choppy ripples on dark oily waters surrounding the bridge and island.
-It didn't take him much to guess what was causing the water's movements.
+He gulped and heart raced when he looked down and saw choppy ripples on dark oily waters surrounding the bridge and island: a strong guess to what was causing the water's movements.

 "Come."
 Genie gestured toward the building.

 "Here for the Wizard Trials."
-Genie soberly addressed the sentry as he handed them an embellished badge with the royal seal shining at its center.
+Genie formally announced as he handed them an embellished badge with the royal seal shining at its center.

 The guards nodded and wielded their longswords in what looked like a fight, but their clashing was forming a magic symbol in the air.
 The symbol flashed over the doors to make them open.